Find Schools

 Find Schools Near

-What is a Loan Interviewer or Clerk?
+What Do Loan Interviewer or Clerk Do?

-Loan Interviewer or Clerk Definition Interview loan applicants to elicit information; investigate applicants' backgrounds and verify references; prepare loan request papers; and forward findings, reports, and documents to appraisal department.
+Job Description: Interview loan applicants to elicit information; investigate applicants' backgrounds and verify references; prepare loan request papers; and forward findings, reports, and documents to appraisal department.
 Review loan papers to ensure completeness, and complete transactions between loan establishment, borrowers, and sellers upon approval of loan.

-A Day in the Life of a Loan Interviewer or Clerk
+Loan Interviewer or Clerk Responsibilities

 • Answer questions and advise customers regarding loans and transactions.

-What Every Loan Interviewer or Clerk Should Know
+Loan Interviewer or Clerk Required Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.